Last Updated on –

 - Ask consumers.
 You can simply ask what consumers want.
 If you’re interested in bikes perhaps, just ask bikers what they mostly need that they can’t get access to.
 If you’re going to start an online business, maybe you could conduct an online survey.

-How to conduct a project study (market fit and feasibility study)
+Step 2: Conduct a project study (market fit & feasibility study)

 Once you have a business idea, you would then need to conduct a project study.
 Relying on intuition alone can’t get your business flying.